p-adic Heights of Heegner points on Shimura curves: Periods and the Birch and Swinnerton-Dyer conjecture

 is $(2\pi i)^{dg}$ times the discriminant of the pairing on the rational block corresponding to $\{f^{\sigma}\}_{\sigma}$.
 (The individual $\Omega_{f^{\sigma}}^{+}\in \C^{\times}/M^{\times}$ are defined as the discriminants of \eqref{periodpairing} on $\baar{\Q}$-rational $\mathbf{T}_{N}$-eigenblocks.
 One can similarly define periods $\Omega_{f^{\sigma}}^{-}$ by paring with $H_{g}(\mathcal{H}_{N}, \Q)^{-}$, the $-1$-eigenspace for the complex conjugations.) \begin{conj} We have

 in $\C^{\times}/\Q^{\times}$. \end{conj} The conjecture is originally due to Shimura (see \cite{shimuraconj}, especially \S 11) and was refined by Yoshida \cite{yoshida}.
-When $A$ has complex multiplication, it has been proved by Blasius \cite{blasius}.\footnote{The conditions on the field of definition of the complex multiplication in \cite{blasius} are satisfied in our case by \cite{silverberg}.} It is also known when $F=\Q$; before discussing that, let us translate it into a language closer to conjectures of Shimura.
+When $A$ has complex multiplication, it has been proved by Blasius \cite{blasius}.
+It is also known when $F=\Q$; before discussing that, let us translate it into a language closer to conjectures of Shimura.

 For each $\tau\colon F\to \R$, let $f_{B(\tau)}$ be the Jacquet-Langlands transfer of $f$ to a rational\footnote{For consistency with the case in which $B(\tau)=\GL_{2}(\Q)$ and ``rational'' means ``rational $q$-expansion coefficients'', here $f_{B(\tau)}$ is considered $F$-rational for the structure $H^{0}(X/ F, \Omega_{X/ F})\otimes (2\pi i)^{-1} \Q\subset H^{0}(X/ F, \Omega_{X/ F})\otimes_{F, \tau}\C$ (where $X$ is the Shimura curve defined in the Introduction).} form on the quaternion algebra $B(\tau)/F$ defined in the Introduction (recall that $B(\tau)$ is ramified at all infinite places except $\tau$), and let $X$ be our Shimura curve.
 Then $A$ is (up to isogeny) a quotient $\phi$ of $J(X)$, and for each embedding $\tau$ we can write